parthagrawal9/SpotifyReplica/README.md

         - You might need to install mongo-client to run the above mentioned command.

         - Thats all.
 You are all set with mongo db container. :)

+RUN APPLICATION (FULL APPLICATION BACKEND & FRONTEND):

+    - Start Mongodb server & load the db with `loadData.js` script

+    - After running the script 3 collections will be added

+            - songs

+            - artists

+            - users

+    - Run Node application (check guide for running backend in `SpotifyReplica` repo [https://github.com/parthagrawal9/SpotifyReplica])

+    - Run Front End application

+    - Go to browser and visit localhost:4200

+    - Home page will be displayed first.
+It will display Top 10 Songs and Artitsts only.

+    - There is a login option on top-bar.
+On successful login you will be redirected to home page again but now user will get the option of rating the song and  add new song. (check screenshots for better understanding).

+        - If you are using the script for loading data 3 users are already created

+                - Parth
+                    - email: parth@abc.com
+                    - password: parth

+                - Parul
+                    - email: parul@abc.com
+                    - password: parul

+                - Nupur
+                    - email: nupur@abc.com
+                    - password: nupur

+    - User will also see the rating provided by himself (if rated).
+If not it will show blank stars.
+Each user will get there own rating.

+        - Lets assume there are 5 songs.
+        - One user rated 2 songs & 3 songs are not rated by him
+        - then the list of top songs will display star rating based on current user.
+If the user has not rated the song it will display empty stars.
+        - When the user clicks on rating(update the rating), the new rating will be added / updated in the database.
+        - Other users will get rating stars based on there previous rating.
+So each user can see their own rating only and get a more personalised experience.